-How to Use God's Wisdom in Your Life
+Using God's Wisdom in Your Life Every Day

-The Bible, including the Old and the New Testament, is full of wisdom showing us life from God’s perspective, through the Father, the Son, and the Holy Spirit.
-The best thing about seeing life from God’s perspective is that He always guides you to the best possible courses of action through the use of wisdom.
+The Bible, including the Old and the New Testament, is full of wisdom showing us life from God’s perspective.
+It shows us wisdom through an entity we call the Holy Trinity, which includes the Father, the Son, and the Holy Spirit.
+The best thing about seeing life from God’s perspective is that He always guides those of us who believe in Him to the best possible courses of action through the use of wisdom.
 Ecclesiastes 8:1 says: “Who is as the wise man?
 And who knoweth the interpretation of a thing?
 A man's wisdom maketh his face to shine, and the boldness of his face shall be changed.”
 What a great way to tell us that gaining God’s wisdom can change us, from the inside out.

 Because we are human beings, it is hard for us to understand how God is able to be everywhere and know everything.
 But some things are not for us to know; they are for us to believe.
 With God, believing must precede seeing.
 That is what faith and hope are all about.
 If we believe in God’s infinite wisdom, we are able to trust Him to be with us through all the challenges and opportunities that living life on earth will bring.

 When you put your faith and trust in God, He will lead and guide you through anything that comes your way in life.
 It will sometimes shock and amaze you to see how God is at work all around you.
 One week you might be knee deep in troubles, from unpaid bills and creditors, to problems at work or problems in your own home.
 And while you’re praying and waiting and trusting and believing that God is going to deliver you from your troubles, one way or another, you realize that He was at work even before you knew about the trouble.
 Before it even hit, God had already began His plan for helping to lighten your burdens, to overcome your hardships.